-Six years ago, we decided that representing corporate defendants and billing by the hour was not for us so we started our own law firm.
-We had a clear vision as to what would bring us success: yellow page advertising.
-That was the vehicle, we assumed.
+Eighteen years ago, we decided that representing corporate defendants and billing by the hour was not for us, so we started our own law firm.
+We had a clear vision of what would bring us success: yellow page advertising.
+That was the vehicle for a personal injury law firm to get tons of new clients.
+We assumed.

 Yet there is a little known secret about yellow page advertising: in the 21st century, it does not work.
 Minor flaw.
 Not knowing this, we poured over a million dollars into yellow page advertising.

 Every single year of our practice, we earned more in fees from cases referred from other lawyers than any other source.
-Our current yellow page budget – except for a small local community book – is now zero.
+Our current yellow page budget is now zero.
+We have a strong Internet and social media presence that helps us get new clients (and also new client referrals).
+But that is not our best path to getting new cases.

 The advantages of a referral-based personal injury practice are plentiful.
 First, obviously, there is no significant advertising budget.